This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Almond Butter

-Remove the pan from the oven and let the almonds cool for 10 to 15 minutes.
-Adding the almonds directly from the oven to a food processor or blender could melt the machine if you don’t let them cool down first, so be patient!
+Adding the almonds directly from the oven to a food processor or blender could melt the plastic container if you don’t let them cool down first.
+So be patient!

-Once the almonds have cooled for at least 10 minutes (it’s okay if they feel warm to the touch) add them to the bowl of a large food processor fitted with an “S” blade.
+Once the almonds have cooled for at least 10 minutes (it’s okay if they feel warm to the touch), add them to the bowl of a large food processor fitted with an “S” blade.

 Secure the lid and start processing.

 Let the food processor continue to run.
 After 8 minutes of processing, you may start to hear a “sloshing” sound, as the almond butter has suddenly become runnier.
-This is a great sign!

 Now you can stop and scrape down the sides of the machine, and add any seasoning you like, such as a 1/2 teaspoon of fine sea salt or ground cinnamon.
-(Remember, no liquids can be added or it will ruin the texture.)
+(Remember, no liquids can be added, or it will ruin the texture.)

 Process for another minute or two, and you should have a creamy almond butter that drips off the spoon.
 The whole blending process should take 10 minutes or less when you start with warm almonds.